chuu-n/chuu-n.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts

 ---
-## Affiliations

-Research Associate at [The Memory and Aging Lab](https://duartelab.la.utexas.edu/) & [The Developmental Cognitive Neuroscience Lab](https://labs.la.utexas.edu/church-lang/) at The University of Texas at Austin, Department of Psychology.
+**Affiliations:** Research Associate at [The Memory and Aging Lab](https://duartelab.la.utexas.edu/) & [The Developmental Cognitive Neuroscience Lab](https://labs.la.utexas.edu/church-lang/) at The University of Texas at Austin, Department of Psychology.

 **About Me**
 I moved to the United States from [Myanmar](https://chuu-n.github.io/blog/) at 17 without a clear idea of what I wanted to do or where life would take me.
 Now, at 25, I’ve earned an Associate of Science in Biology from Austin Community College and a Bachelor of Science in Neuroscience from The University of Texas at Austin.
 Over the past eight years, one of the most meaningful outcomes of my journey has been discovering a strong interest in research and a commitment to serving my community.